 - Full control over the team and workflow organization, transparency of processes and prices, no hidden expenses.

-- You choose each member of the team by recruiting in-house developers or hiring programmers with our HR managers’ help from the local market in Belarus.
+- You choose each member of the team by recruiting in-house developers or hiring programmers with our HR managers’ help from the local market.

 - Special equipment rent and specific environment creation for big projects.